eduardChalovski/whisper_with_gradio/README.md

 installed chocolatey
 https://chocolatey.org/install

-and then ffmpeg via chocolatey
+and then ffmpeg (ffmpeg is used to record audio from mic) via chocolatey

 choco install ffmpeg